-- Some rest areas will have a dump for a small fee too.
+- A lot of rest areas will have a dump for a small fee too.
 Bet you never saw them until you looked.

 - Fairgrounds almost always have a dump station.
 Most of the time free, but sometimes there is a charge.
-With the RV movement, I think dumping the black tanks might get harder or at least a little more expensive in the future.
-We do not have a composting toilet, but know many people who do, and never have to worry about finding a dump station.
+We do not have a composting toilet but know many people who do, and never have to worry about finding a dump station.

-A lot of boondocking areas are in rural, out the way areas.
+A lot of boondocking locations are in rural, out of the way areas.
 How do we find resources way out there?

 - Aside from Google, Ask!
 You might run into others staying in the same area as you.
 Ask them where they got their water, propane, etc.

 - Locals are another great information source.
 We have simply been getting fuel and asked the gas station attendant questions about where to find resources.
 They love to share helpful information about their town!

 - Local gas station or small convenient store clerk will most likely be from the area and usually are happy to share their information.
 We once were at a gas station when the local postal worker came by.
 Who better than the postal worker to ask where to find something.
 People love to share their information about their town.

 - Apps are your friends!
 There are so many great apps for RV travelers.
 If you missed our blog on the best apps, check it out here.
 Most of the apps we use are free, but there are a few we use that cost a very small amount of money (one time) and they are truly helpful.

 How Do We Know Where We Can Camp/Boondock?

 What if it’s not listed on a typical free camping app?